needle-mirror/com.unity.sentis/Documentation~/access-tensor-data-directly.md

 # Access tensor data directly

-To avoid Sentis downloading a tensor to a cache when you access a tensor, or when you need to pass a tensor between multiple models, you can read from and write to the tensor data directly in memory instead.
+To avoid having to do a slow readback of a tensor from a device when you want to access a tensor, or when you need to pass a tensor between multiple models, you can read from and write to the tensor data directly in memory instead.

 Refer to [Tensor fundamentals in Sentis](tensor-fundamentals.md#memory-location) for more information about how Sentis stores tensor data.

-You can also use `IOps` methods to do complicated tensor operations with a Sentis back end type that uses compute shaders or Burst.
-For example, you can use `IOps` to do matrix multiplication.
+You can also use `Ops` methods to do complicated tensor operations with a Sentis back end type that uses compute shaders or Burst.
+For example, you can use `Ops` to do matrix multiplication.
 Refer to [Do operations on tensors](do-complex-tensor-operations.md) for more information.

 ## Check where the data for a tensor is stored